harrymt/web_playground/report/report.md

 The JavaScript code (both client-side and server-side) is based on [Google's JavaScript styleguide](https://google.github.io/styleguide/jsguide.html) also adhering to some of Douglas Crockford JavaScript best practices.
 For example, using 'strict' mode to enforce certain standards.

-The main features for this project are the PNG animation in `/dev/js/png-animation.js`, database interaction in `/dev/js/main.js` and the build process using *GruntJS* in `/Gruntfile.js`.
+The main features for this project are the PNG animation in `/dev/js/png-animation.js`, database interaction in `/dev/js/main.js` and the build process using *Grunt* in `/Gruntfile.js`.

 ### PNG Animation

 Using HTML5 Canvas, shapes are programatically displayed and a simple animation shows raindrops over a city.
-The animation is found on the `/front-end` page.
+The animation is found on the [`/front-end`](https://webtechnologies.herokuapp.com/front-end#png) page.

 ### Database Interaction

-I use *JQuery* to get a value in an * Database using a simple `GET` request to our *API*.
+I use *JQuery* to get a value in an embedded *SQLite* Database using a simple `GET` request to our *API*.
 This data is then set to a `hits` variable in the footer, which displays the number of hits the website has had.
 On a page load, a `POST` request to our *API* tracks a `hit` to the website.

 ```javascript
 /**